andreafornara/Tutorial/README.md

 ```
 source make_it.sh
 ```
-This will create a miniforge in the current directory, and install the xsuite environment.
+This will create a miniforge in the current directory, and install the Xsuite environment.

 You can find the examples in the `examples` folder.